nicolaferraro/camel-k-example-knative/readme.didact.md

 Refer to the OpenShift Serverless operator documentation for instructions on how to completely install it on your cluster.

+### Installing Knative Camel Sources

+Knative Camel Sources are an addon for Knative that allows using Camel K integrations as standard Knative sources.

+You need to install the **Knative Camel Sources** operator from Operator Hub in your OpenShift installation.

 ## Checking requirements

 <a href='didact://?commandId=vscode.didact.validateAllRequirements' title='Validate all requirements!'><button>Validate all Requirements at Once!</button></a>